Self-Help Center - Family Law Facilitator

 The Self-Help Center provides free legal, procedural assistance to individuals without an attorney in the areas of Family Support, Domestic Violence, Family Law and Probate.
 The Self-Help Center also houses a Community Resource Room for anyone in need of referrals to community services.
 All services are provided free of charge.

 The Self-Help Center does not provide legal advice or representation, but we can provide referrals to local attorneys.
+Most services are provided through workshops or via the web using e-Correspondence.

 What type of assistance will I receive?